-This morning, I noticed that my Facebook feed had exploded with people posting links to a hoax clickbait story about Jaden Smith “coming out” or deciding to get a sex change.
+This morning, I noticed that my Facebook feed was awash with people posting links to a hoax clickbait story about Jaden Smith “coming out” or deciding to get a sex change.

 The title of the link is pure clickbait, designed to draw people in: